 - You must keep a copy of your registration, either paper or digital, in your vehicle at all times.
 You may be asked to present this form to law enforcement officers at any time.
 Please note that your tag registration is not your vehicle title.
 We do not recommend that you keep your original title in your vehicle under any circumstances.

-**For general vehicle renewal/ registration questions, please call 256 241 2900 or email firstname.lastname@example.org Documents for quotes, such as the bill of sale and title document may also be faxed to 256-231-1892 / Attention Miranda
+**For general vehicle renewal/ registration questions or quotes, please call 256 241 2900 or email firstname.lastname@example.org Documents for quotes, such as the bill of sale and title document may also be faxed to 256-231-1892 / Attention Miranda

 Distinctive and Specialty Plates

 Disabled Veteran plates

 Disabled Veterans qualify for an exemption based on their percentage of disability.
 A letter showing service connected disability is required to receive the disabled veteran benefits.

 These license plates do not transfer to surviving spouses.
 The benefit of the exemption does not pass on as well.
 Click here to view the options available by Alabama Department of Revenue for Disabled Veteran license plates.

 Personalized tags may be ordered for most private passenger and commercial vehicles, and some motorcycles and recreational vehicles.
 The combination of letters/numbers requested must not conflict with the regular number system and is subject to State of Alabama Revenue Department approval.